Tureckiy-zart/TUI/docs/architecture/FINAL_FOUNDATION_LOCK.md

 - Component obligations are immutable
 - No local state definitions allowed in components

+Foundation Enforcement (Locked/Applied):
+- className and style props are FORBIDDEN in Foundation component public APIs
+- Foundation components MUST use Omit<React.*HTMLAttributes, "className" | "style"> pattern
+- TypeScript enforces exclusion at compile time
+- ESLint rules prevent regression (no-foundation-classname-style, no-foundation-open-htmlattributes)
+- Type-tests verify enforcement for all Foundation components
+- CI integration ensures violations fail the pipeline
+- All Foundation components are visually closed by design

-You MUST treat Foundation components, Token system, AND Interaction Authority as immutable.
+You MUST treat Foundation components, Token system, Interaction Authority, AND Foundation Enforcement as immutable.

 You may ONLY:
 - Fix bugs